Wednesday, April 01, 2026

 It’s been a hectic couple days for Kennedy, who is taking one of the more storied FCS programs after Hauck’s surprise retirement announcement Wednesday morning.
 He inherits a team that went 13-2 last fall, though it lost ground in its in-state rivalry with Montana State.

-Kennedy sounded very positive that the staff assembled by Hauck as well as the roster and recruits would stay on board.
+Kennedy sounded very positive that the staff assembled by Hauck, as well as the roster and recruits, would stay on board.

 “What we did, what we didn’t do, that’s in the past,” he said.
 “I want to look forward with this team.
 We’ve got great guys, guys that come to work every day, great character guys.
-And trust me when I saw this: They are vested in moving this program forward.”
+And trust me when I say this: They are vested in moving this program forward.”

 Hauck leaves as the winningest coach in Big Sky Conference history with 151 victories.
 The choice of Kennedy, who has never held a head coaching or coordinator position in his 35 seasons as a college assistant, might surprise some.